Learning from Data Streams: An Overview and Update: Data Stream Learning: Algorithmic Strategies

-\begin{definition}[Instance-incremental learning] A model update is done using at most a single instance per time step. \end{definition} In this manuscript, which deals with supervised learning, we assume that a training label is associated with each such instance (i.e., single training pair).
+\begin{definition}[Instance-incremental learning] The model is updated using at most a single instance per time step; namely \emph{any} instance already received via the stream. \end{definition}

-Without a buffer (to store instances), instance-incremental learning is equivalent to single-pass learning.
-Each pass can involve a new incremental update.
+Thus, any instance implies: not necessarily the mostly recently-received instance, and possibly an instance which has already been used earlier.

-\begin{definition}[Batch-Incremental learning] Incremental learning where each model update is done using a batch (of size $\geq 1$) of training instances. \end{definition}
+Without storing instances, instance-incremental learning is equivalent to single-pass learning.
+Even though a single update is carried out per time step, the buffer can be of arbitrary size (dependent on resource constraints).

-A buffer of some kind is required to store the multiple instances.
-Batch-incremental learning is usually considered in the context of an ensemble method, where adding a new model trained on a recent batch, is considered as the batch increment; even when base models of the ensemble have no support for incremental updates.
-Instance-incremental learning is a special case of batch-incremental learning, where the batch size is never more than $1$.
+\begin{definition}[Batch-incremental learning] The model is updated using any number of training examples (referred to as a batch update) per time step. \end{definition}

-A batch size of 10 does not necessarily imply an update of 10 every 10 instances; rather, it is possible to increment on the 10 instances every time step, or once every 100-th time step (among infinite other configurations).
+A buffer of historical data is mandatory in this case.
+The buffer size does not prescribe update frequency.
+For instance, it is possible to update the model with a batch of the 10 most-recently delivered instances, at each time step.
+This will result in reusing every instance 10 times.
+More generally, any subset of training examples received until the current time (including all or none) may be used in a batch update.

-\begin{definition}[Batch learning] A new model is built on a batch of instances; and then there is no model update of any kind except via complete replacement by a newly-trained model. \end{definition}
+\begin{definition}[Batch learning] A model is built offline (prior to deployment) on a batch of instances; and then there is no model update to this model of any kind during deployment; although it may be replaced by a newly-trained model. \end{definition}

-Batch learning is the traditional supervised machine learning of a model prior to making any predictions.
-We remark, however: There is no reason such a model (once trained) cannot be deployed in a data-stream setting.
+Batch learning in data stream research refers to the traditional supervised machine learning setting where a model is trained prior to making any predictions.